StarExecMiami/StarExec-ARC/README.md

 # StarExec-ARC <br>(Automated Reasoning Containerisation)

-### This folder contains code for the containerization of Automated Theorem Provering (ATP) systems.
-It also contains code for the deployment of these ATP containers within a containerized StarExec (in podman, or kubernettes using microk8s or Amazon EKS).
+This folder contains code for the containerization of Automated Theorem Provering (ATP) systems.
+It also contains code for the deployment of these ATP containers within a containerized StarExec (in podman, or kubernetes using microk8s or Amazon EKS).

 ## Repository Subdirectories